lantzk/text-classifier-hackathon/README.md

 ## Running the Application

-To run the Streamlit app, use the following command:
+To run the FastAPI app, use the following command:

 ```
-streamlit run app.py
+uvicorn text_classifier_api.app:app --reload